The Complete Guide To Disputing Student Loans on Your Credit Report

 If You Find an Error in Your Credit Report

 Before you report an error, gather as much information as possible.
-Disputing an error is not always an easy process, and the more information you have, the easier it will be.
+The more information you have, the easier the dispute process will be.

 Have the following information ready to report in your dispute: